Venafi/blueprint-securesoftwarepipeline/README.md

 This document was authored by [Veracode](https://www.veracode.com/) and [Venafi](https://www.venafi.com/) with contributions and support from [Sophos](https://www.sophos.com/en-us.aspx) and [Cloudbees](https://www.cloudbees.com/).
 Our collective intent is to define a vendor-neutral map of standard controls.
 These diverse controls drammatically reduce risk and align with agile, high performance software developlment pipelines.

-We encourage your contributions to the blueprint and project, including examples that implement any of the Controls. <!-- link down to section from here -->
+We encourage your contributions to the Blueprint and project, including examples that implement any of the Controls. <!-- link down to section from here -->

 <!-- >**EDITORIAL MILESTONES (remove on _Publish_)**
 >- [x] Convert and publish to private GitHub repo (17 May 2021)
 >- [x] Final Draft (26 May 2021)
->- [ ] Copy edit, Derek (27 May 2021)
+>- [x] Copy edit, Derek (27 May 2021)
 >- [ ] Publish to Live (28 May 2021)
 -->

 ## Audience + outcome

 This Blueprint has been created by engineers for engineering leaders, architects and product security engineers.
-The design of this Blueprint places a priority on speed and agility of modern software development that provides businesses with a competitive advantage while incorporating a security always mindset.
+The design of this Blueprint places a priority on the _speed and agility of modern software development_, providing businesses with a competitive advantage while incorporating a _security-always_ mindset.

-We propose a standard set of controls to secure the software development pipeline for continuous integration and continuous deployment (CI/CD) against attack.
-The goal is to minimize the possibility of a supply chain attack such as the one trojanizing SolarWinds Orion software updates,the Codecov Bash Uploader attack or the even more recent Passwordstate password manager compromise, by ensuring that authentication and authorization is properly managed throughout the pipeline, the integrity of software artifacts are tested at appropriate stages, and controls are placed on third party and open source software incorporated into the software.
+We propose a standard set of _controls_ to secure software development pipelines for continuous integration and continuous deployment (CI/CD) against attack.
+Our goal?
+Minimize the possibility supply chain attacks.
+As examples, consider the attack that's trojanizing SolarWinds Orion software updates; or the Codecov Bash Uploader attack; or the more recent Passwordstate password manager compromise.

+We can achieve a more secure pipleine by ensuring that
+- authentication and authorization are properly managed throughout the pipeline
+- the integrity of software artifacts are tested at appropriate stages
+- controls are placed on third-party and open-source software, and incorporated into the software

-The outcome of adopting the Blueprint is delivery of assured software at lower risk of supply chain tampering, attack during development, and manipulation in staging and production.
-The Blueprint gives engineering teams an actionable architecture that security teams will get behind and support.
+The outcome of adopting the Blueprint?
+The delivery of assured software at lower risk of supply chain tampering, reduction of attacks during development, and manipulation in staging and production.
+The Blueprint gives engineering teams an actionable architecture that security teams can get behind and support.

 ## Situation

 ### Speed + agility

 Engineers are the competitive advantage.
-The speed and agility built on opensource, cloud native design, multi-cloud architectures, and CI/CD pipelines are the ingredients for success.
+The speed and agility built on open source, cloud native design, multi-cloud architectures, and CI/CD pipelines are the ingredients for success.

 ### Attack on software development

 Attacks are changing.
-Attackers are developers who have grown up with an opensource, cloud native mindset.
-Most of the focus of security in the last few years has been on infrastructure and as everything has become software defined, attackers have moved to attack surfaces that are less secure and less well understood by traditional security teams.
-They are shifting left to target developers and supply chain to yield more successful outcomes, whether highly targeted or wide ranging in impact.
-Security teams and controls will therefore be forever playing catchup.
+Attackers are developers who have grown up with an open source, cloud native mindset.
+Most of the focus of security in the last few years has been on infrastructure and as everything has become software-defined, attackers have moved to attack surfaces that are less secure and not well understood by traditional security teams.
+They are shifting _left_ to target developers and supply chains to yield more successful outcomes, whether highly targeted or wide-ranging in impact.
+So, security teams and controls will be playing catchup forever.

 ## Design philosophy

-The Blueprint is designed to engineer out the attacker so developers and their automated pipelines move fast from idea to production.
-Engineering teams must be responsible for the design and implementation while giving security teams the visibility and confirmation that controls are operational and policies are being enforced.
-This means engineering teams can use their preferred pipeline tools and consume their organization’s preferred cybersecurity services without being impeded by controls instituted by enterprise security.
+The Blueprint is designed to _engineer out_ the attacker, enabling developers and their automated pipelines to move faster, from idea to production.
+Engineering teams must be responsible for the design and implementation while giving security teams the visibility and assurance that _controls are operational_ and that _policies are being enforced_.
+When implemented correctly, engineering teams can use their preferred pipeline tools and consume their organization’s preferred cybersecurity services without being impeded by enterprise security controls.

-We base our approach on the following design philosophy:
+We've based our approach on the following design philosophy:

-- _Least Privilege_ - grant only the access and permissions required to accomplish a job, and no more.
+- _Least Privilege_: only grant the access and permissions required to accomplish a job, and no more.

-- _Immutability_ - Artifacts and infrastructure are not modified after deployment to an environment.
+- _Immutability_: artifacts and infrastructure are not modified after deployment to an environment.
  If a change is required, it is done in the image or script in the development environment and then promoted through the higher environments.

-- _Everything as Code_ - Not only software artifacts, but infrastructure, security policies, and other parts of the pipeline are implemented as code and subject to the same controls as the software artifacts.
+- _Everything as Code_: in addition to software artifacts, infrastructure, security policies, and other parts of the pipeline are also implemented as code and subject to the same controls as the software artifacts.

-- _Traceability_ – All changes whether to infrastructure or business code is revision controlled.
-This principle works hand in hand with Everything as Code.
+- _Traceability_: _all changes_, whether to infrastructure or business code, are version-controlled.
+This principle works hand-in-hand with Everything as Code.

- The design is pragmatic.
-Security controls will not be implemented or will be routed around if they prove an impediment to the timely delivery of new software.
-The Blueprint is developer friendly and low friction that improves the quality and assurance of the software that runs the modern world.
+Our Blueprint design is pragmatic.
+Security controls are not to be implemented (or will be routed around) _if they prove an impediment to the timely delivery of new software_.
+The Blueprint is developer-friendly and designed to create minimal friction while simultaneously improving the quality and assurance of the software that runs the modern world.

 ## Blueprint for speed, agility and assurance

-The blueprint for engineered assured software is designed on 4 stages of software development pipelines:
+The Blueprint for engineered assured software is designed on four stages of software development pipelines:

-1. _Code_: developers design software and commit code to code repositories
+1. _Code_: developers design software and commit code-to-code repositories

-1. _Collaborate_: developers include external and internal libraries and share software for review
+1. _Collaborate_: developers include internal and external libraries and share software for review

 1. _Staging_: software is built and prepared for final delivery